IDAES/idaes-pse/docs_rst/core/state_block.rst

 * defined_state - this argument indicates whether the State Block should expect the material state to be fully defined by another part of the flowsheet (such as by an upstream unit operation).
 This argument is used to determine whether constraints such as sums of mole fractions should be enforced.
 * has_phase_equilibrium - indicates whether the associated Control Volume or Unit model expects phase equilibrium to be enforced (if applicable).

-StateBlockDataBase Class
+StateBlockData Class
 ^^^^^^^^^^^^^^^^^^^^^^^^

-StateBlockDataBase contains the code necessary for implementing the as needed construction of variables and constraints.
+StateBlockData contains the code necessary for implementing the as needed construction of variables and constraints.

-.. autoclass:: StateBlockDataBase
+.. autoclass:: StateBlockData
     :members:

-StateBlockBase Class
+StateBlock Class
 ^^^^^^^^^^^^^^^^^^^^

-.. autoclass:: StateBlockBase
+.. autoclass:: StateBlock
     :members: